Aesonus/paladin/README.md

     ...
 ```

-Use your new parameter type:
+Use your new parameter type in the docblock:

 ```php
     ...